Strokestown Park: 20th century

 In 1911 and 1912, over 8,600 acres were vested in the Congested Districts Board for Ireland in order to alleviate poverty by redistributing and making more efficient use of agricultural land.

-Since 1979, Strokestown Park has been owned by a Roscommon-based company, the Westward Group.
+Since 1979, Strokestown Park has been owned by a County Roscommon-based company, the Westward Group.
 The last of the Mahon family, Olive Pakenham Mahon, left the house in 1981 and moved to England where she died a year later.

 Restoration

-In 1997, the 4 acre walled pleasure garden was officially opened by the President of Ireland, Mary Robinson, having been faithfully restored with the assistance of an ERDF grant through the Great Gardens of Ireland Restoration Programme and a FÁS scheme.
+In 1997, the 4 acre walled pleasure garden was officially opened by the then President of Ireland, Mary Robinson, having been faithfully restored.

 In 2013, Strokestown Park House was the setting for TV3's documentary, The Big House.

-In 2022 the National Famine Museum and Palladian House were reopened after extensive restoration.
-The whole estate is now cared for and managed by The Irish Heritage Trust a not for profit charity.
+In 2022, the National Famine Museum and Palladian House were reopened after extensive restoration.
+The whole estate, while still privately owned, is now cared for and managed by the Irish Heritage Trust, a nonprofit charity.

 National Famine Museum

-Today, the Strokestown estate is synonymous with the Great Famine and includes the National Irish Famine Museum.
-The museum contains some of the best records from the time of the Famine.
-The museum was built by the Westward Group and all the documents on display in the museum are from the estate.
-The exhibit aims to explain the Great Irish Famine and to draw parallels with the occurrence of famine in the world today.
+The Strokestown estate houses the Irish National Famine Museum which contains some of the best records from the time of the Great Famine.
+The museum was built by the Westward Group and all the documents on display are from the estate.
+The exhibit aims to explain the Great Famine and to draw parallels with the occurrence of famine elsewhere in the world today.